 SCULPT - Shaping your documents and content for accessible and inclusive practice

 SCULPT came out of research conducted within Worcestershire County Council.
-It is our answer to educating our workforce to become inclusive digital practitioners when creating documents and content.
+It is our answer to educating our whole workforce to become inclusive digital practitioners when creating documents and content.

 SCULPT has been recognised by others as a useful tool

-- SCULPT appears on page 2 of the JISC Guide: Ensuring continuity of learning during enforced absence
+- SCULPT appears in the JISC Guide: Ensuring continuity of learning during enforced absence

 - LEXDIS - SCULPT Strategy for accessible content creation